ers-transit/ers-transit.github.io/README.md

 # ers-transit.github.io
-This is the public website for the JWST Transiting Exoplanet Community Early Release Science Program.
+This is the source for the [public website](https://ers-transit.github.io/) for the JWST Transiting Exoplanet Community Early Release Science Program.